Posted by Buddy Blake on Monday, September 18, 2017 at 3:09 PMBy Buddy Blake / September 18, 2017Comment

 Posted by Buddy Blake on Sunday, March 05, 2017 at 7:31 PMBy Buddy Blake / March 5, 2017Comment

 I'm not going to lie.
-Selling your home for top dollar will take some work.
+Putting your Wilmington home for sale and getting top dollar for it, will take some work.
 The good news is that it's worth it, because you can sell your home for more money by using these six tips.

 Curb appeal matters.
 You have to entice the buyers with a nice exterior for them to want to know more about the interior.
 Plant flowers, mow the lawn, repaint your front door, clean your windows, etc